Richard Wood (footballer): Coventry City

 On 18 November 2009, Wood signed for Coventry City on loan until January 2010, when he was then expected to sign a permanent deal.
 He made his debut in a 1–1 draw with Crystal Palace on 21 November 2009.
 He then got his first goal for the Sky Blues the following game with the equaliser against Derby County.
 On 6 December Wood even captained Coventry in a 1–0 loss to Scunthorpe United.
-After 4 starts and 1 substitute appearance, Wood made the move permanent signing on a contract till 2013 on 1 January 2010.
+After four starts and one substitute appearance, Wood made the move permanent signing on a contract till 2013 on 1 January 2010.

 On 27 March 2010, Wood scored the equaliser for Coventry in a match against his former club, Sheffield Wednesday.
 He was also named as captain in this game which finished 1–1.

 Charlton Athletic

 On 18 July 2013, Wood signed a one-year deal with Charlton Athletic.

 Rotherham United

 On 26 June 2014, Wood signed with Rotherham United.
 On 20 February 2015, Wood signed a one-month loan deal with Crawley Town.

 On 23 September 2015, Wood signed a one-month loan deal with Fleetwood Town.

 On 26 October 2015, he signed for Chesterfield on a three-month loan deal.

-Wood scored his first goal after his return to Rotherham in a 3–1 defeat to Preston North End on 5 November 2016 and has been with the club ever since.
+Wood scored his first goal after his return to Rotherham in a 3–1 defeat to Preston North End on 5 November 2016.

 Following the departure of Paul Warne as Rotherham United's manager in September 2022, Wood was installed as caretaker manager along with Lee Peltier as the club searched for a permanent option.
-The duo of Wood and Peltier oversaw one game as co-caretakers, a 2-0 home loss to Wigan Athletic, before the appointment of Matt Taylor from Exeter City.
+The duo of Wood and Peltier oversaw one game as co-caretakers, a 2–0 home loss to Wigan Athletic, before the appointment of Matt Taylor from Exeter City.

+After the final game of the 2022–23 season, manager Matt Taylor confirmed in a post-match interview that Wood would not be offered a new contract with the club and would be released.